ardanlabs/python-go/pyext/README-A.md

-Figure 1 shows the flow of data between the  Python function to the Go function and back.
+Figure 1 shows the flow of data from the Python function to the Go function and back.

 Here are the steps we’re going to follow for the rest of the post: